Frequently Asked Questions: Wilderness and IMBA

 Yes, since 1988, IMBA has been working with local mountain bikers, federal and state legislators, outdoor recreation allies and stakeholders to protect hundreds of thousands of acres and preserve scenic and prized trails for bicycling.

 What is IMBA's Wilderness Strategy?

-IMBA's public policy strategies advocate that mountain biking, a low-impact, human-powered form of recreation, is an appropriate trail use on public lands and is consistent with the values of Wilderness land protection, which includes recreation in natural landscapes.
+IMBA's public policy strategies advocate that mountain biking, a low-impact, human-powered and quiet form of recreation, is an appropriate trail use on public lands and is consistent with the values of Wilderness land protection, which includes recreation in natural landscapes.